TykTechnologies/tyk-k8s-demo/src/deployments/prometheus/README.md

 - Create a Prometheus with Tyk Pump with custom metrics
 - Create a Tyk Pump service
 - Deploy a Prometheus instance with custom rules and jobs
-- Deploy a Grafana instance with a Tyk dashboard

 #### Prometheus Pump Custom Metrics
 ```json